cloudengio/go.pkgs/cmdutil/subcmd/README.md

 ```go
 func MustRegisteredFlagSet(flagValues interface{}, defaults ...interface{}) *FlagSet
 ```
-MustRegisteredFlagSet is a convenience function that creates a new FlagSet and calls RegisterFlagStruct on it.
-The valueDefaults and usageDefaults are extracted from the defaults variadic parameter.
-MustRegisteredFlagSet will panic if defaults contains inappopriate types for the value and usage defaults.
+MustRegisteredFlagSet is like RegisteredFlagSet but will panic if defaults contains inappopriate types for the value and usage defaults.

 ```go